Why was I told I should have private health insurance? Do I have to receive my health care at Hall Health??

 Fees are charged for preventive care visits (such as routine physicals and annual exams), follow-up visits, and specialty services including Mental Health, Nutrition Services, Physical Therapy, Travel Clinic, lab, x-rays etc.

 Health Science students are not considered employees while they are engaging in education-related activities at clinical sites.
-Should injury or exposure to illness occur during a clinical rotation, insurance coverage, either via a family member or a policy such as the UW Student Accident and Sickness Insurance Plan, is recommended to cover the care you may need that is not covered by the Health Fee’s blood borne pathogen program, or included with your quarterly Services and Activity Fee.
+Should injury (for example, trips and falls) or exposure to illness (for example, meningitis) occur during a clinical rotation, insurance coverage, either via a family member or a policy such as the UW Student Accident and Sickness Insurance Plan, is recommended to cover the care you may need that is not covered by the Health Fee’s blood borne pathogen program, or included with your quarterly Services and Activity Fee.